ataudt/chromstaR/README.md

 chromstaR
 =========

+A versatile ChIP-seq analysis suite with the following features:

+* Combinatorial chromatin state analysis
+* Differential chromatin state analysis
+* High-quality peak calls for broad and narrow marks
+* Export to genome browser
+* Enrichment analysis for arbitrary features
+* Expression analysis
+* Pretty plots
+* Fast

-This R-package is a versatile and powerful ChIP-seq analysis suite.
-It implements high-quality peak-calling for broad and narrow marks and combinatorial and differential chromatin state analysis.
+ChromstaR is a powerful tool for any type of ChIP-seq analysis.
+For instance, you can use it to find bivalent promoters, poised enhancers etc. between two or more experimental conditions.
+It implements high-quality peak calling for broad and narrow marks and enables combinatorial and differential chromatin state analysis.
 It provides ready-to-use functions for any type of enrichment analysis and results can easily be assessed in a genome browser.
 The method is described [here](http://biorxiv.org/content/early/2016/02/04/038612) and a tutorial is available [here](https://github.com/ataudt/chromstaR/blob/master/vignettes/chromstaR.pdf).

 Please visit also the website at https://chromstar.org/.
 Installation